carpentries-incubator/lesson-gpu-programming/_episodes/04-global_local_memory.md

 However, explicit register usage can be important for reusing items already loaded from memory.
 We will look at some examples of using registers for memory reuse in future episodes.

+# Global Memory

+Accessible by the host and all threads on the GPU.
+Only way to exchange data between CPU and GPU.

+# Local Memory

+Only accessible by the thread allocating it.
+All threads allocate their own local memory, but cannot see the content of the memory of the other threads.

 {% include links.md %}